benmezger/dotans/README.md

 ## How to run

-For Linux:
-    1. `ansible-playbook -i inventory linux.yml -K`
+For Linux: `ansible-playbook -i inventory linux.yml -K` .
-For OSX:
-    1. `ansible-playbook -i inventory osx.yml -K`
+For OSX: `ansible-playbook -i inventory osx.yml -K`.

 Further, you can take a look at my `dotfiles` [here](https://github.com/benmezger/dotfiles)